surister/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

     a single cluster without the risk of data loss.

-    If you have multiple nodes running on different hosts, you can check whether they have formed independent clusters by visiting the `admin UI`_ (which runs on every node) and checking the `cluster browser`_.
+    If you have multiple nodes running on different hosts, you can check whether they have formed independent clusters by visiting the :ref:`Admin UI <crate-admin-ui:index>`
+    (which runs on every node) and checking the `cluster browser`_.

     If you end up with multiple independent clusters and instead want to form a single cluster, follow these steps:

-      1. `Back up your data`_
+    1. :ref:`Back up your data <crate-reference:snapshot-restore>`
     2. Shut down all the nodes
     3. Completely wipe each node by deleting the contents of the ``data`` directory under `CRATE_HOME`_
     4. Follow the instructions in :ref:`manual bootstrapping
        <manual-bootstrapping>`)
     5. Restart all the nodes and verify that they have formed a single cluster
     6. Restore your data

 .. _auto-bootstrapping-tarball: